intellisenseCodez/devops-codarhq-bootcamp/03-bash-scripting-lab/03-variables-environment.md

 \cx    a control-x character
 ```
 ## Export Variables
-The export builtin automatically exports to the environment of child processes.
+By default all user defined variables are local.
+Use export command to export variables and functions to child processes.
 ```bash
 export backup="/nas10/mysql"
 echo "Backup dir $backup"